rikkimax/twp-d/manuscript/content/variables/primitives.md

 | 6        |                    |                                     |
 | 7        | MSB            | Sign, + is zero, - is one |

-If the type works over many bytes, the labled (MSB which is 7) will be the last bit in all of the bytes.
+If the type works over many bytes, the labelled (MSB which is 7) will be the last bit in all of the bytes.

-A bit is a single boolean value (true or false).
+A bit is a single Boolean value (true or false).
 A byte contains eight of these.
 For a positive byte it would be represented as `` 0b00000000`` and for a negative one ``0b10000000``.
 You will notice that the MSB is next to the 0b.
 This is the D byte using bit literal syntax.

 Common type sizes are: